Glombas/Portfolio/Case study 1/Workflow.md

 ### 2. What is the average amount of calories per meal in each restaurant and in all restaurants altogether?
 ### 3. Upon establishing the average calories, which restaurant contains the highest amount of meals with calories amount > average across restaurants?
 ### 4. When selecting 5 top meals with the highest calories, do the top 5 come from the same restaurant?
-### 5. How much sodium to these meals contain?
-Do these top 5 meals contain higher amount of sodium than recommended daily dose?
-(2.3 g) How many meals in all restaurants exceed this amount 2x, 4x, 8x?

 These questions will all be answered using _Excel/Google Sheets_ and visualised in a _Tableau_ dashboard. [link](url)